Governor General of Canada: French and British colonies

-French colonization of North America began in the 1580s and Aymar de Chaste was appointed in 1602 by King Henry IV as Viceroy of Canada.
+French colonization of North America began in the 1580s and Aymar Chaste was appointed in 1602 by King Henry IV as Viceroy of Canada.
 The explorer Samuel de Champlain became the first unofficial governor of New France in the early 17th century, (Note: Kevin MacLeod, in his book A Crown of Maples, pegs the start date of Champlain's governorship at 1627, whereas the official website of the Governor General of Canada puts it at 1608.) serving until Charles Huault de Montmagny was in 1636 formally appointed to the post by King Louis XIII.
 The French Company of One Hundred Associates then administered New France until King Louis XIV took control of the colony and appointed Augustin de Saffray de Mésy as the first governor general in 1663, after whom 12 more people served in the post.

 Statue of Louis de Buade de Frontenac, the third and sixth Governor General of New France, at the Quebec Parliament Building.

 With the signing of the Treaty of Paris in 1763, France relinquished most of its North American territories, including Canada, to Great Britain.
 King George III then issued in that same year a royal proclamation establishing, amongst other regulations, the Office of the Governor of Quebec to preside over the new Province of Quebec.
-Nova Scotia and New Brunswick remained completely separate colonies, each with their own governor, until the cabinet of William Pitt adopted in the 1780s the idea that they, along with Quebec and Prince Edward Island, should have as their respective governors a single individual styled as governor-in-chief.
+Nova Scotia and New Brunswick remained completely separate colonies, each with their own governor, until the cabinet of William Pitt the Younger adopted in the 1780s the idea that they, along with Quebec and Prince Edward Island, should have as their respective governors a single individual styled as governor-in-chief.
 The post was created in 1786, with Guy Carleton, 1st Baron Dorchester as its first occupant.
 However, the governor-in-chief directly governed only Quebec.
-It was not until the splitting in 1791 of the province of Quebec, to accommodate the influx of United Empire Loyalists fleeing the American revolutionary war, that the King's representative, with a change in title to Governor General, directly governed Lower Canada, while the other three colonies were each administered by a lieutenant governor in his stead.
+It was not until the splitting in 1791 of the province of Quebec, to accommodate the influx of United Empire Loyalists fleeing the American Revolution, that the King's representative, with a change in title to Governor General, directly governed Lower Canada, while the other three colonies were each administered by a lieutenant governor in his stead.

 Following the 1783 recognition of the independence of the 13 continental colonies that became the United States of America and the transfer of East Florida and West Florida to Spain, the remaining British colonies of North America, including Bermuda, were partly integrated as British North America.
 During the War of 1812, lieutenant-general Sir George Prevost was appointed as "Captain-General and Governor-in-Chief in and Over the Provinces of Upper-Canada, Lower-Canada, Nova-Scotia, and New-Brunswick, and Their Several Dependencies, Vice-Admiral of the Same, Lieutenant-General and Commander of all His Majesty's Forces in the Said Provinces of Lower Canada and Upper-Canada, Nova-Scotia, and New-Brunswick, and Their Several Dependencies, and in the Islands of Newfoundland, Prince Edward, Cape Breton, and the Bermudas, &c. &c. &c."